keigoi/kmclib/artifact/artifact.md

 ## Step 1:  Programming with kmclib

-The folloiwng instructions guide you how to compile, execute and modify the running example from the paper (Fig.2, Section 2).
+The following instructions guide you how to compile, execute and modify the running example from the paper (Fig.2, Section 2).
 The program calculates Fibonacci numbers.
 The implementation is in [examples/paper/fib.ml](../examples/paper/fib.ml)

 To start:
 * Assuming the file containing the running example [examples/paper/fib.ml](../examples/paper/fib.ml) is open in VSCode